Matheus-slvmr/Matheus-slvmr/README.md

 ## Featured projects

-### 💈 BarberLink
+### 💈 CorteMarcado

 **Founder & Full-Stack Developer**

-BarberLink is a complete platform for barbershop management and online appointments.
+CorteMarcado is a complete platform for barbershop management and online appointments.
 It connects barbershops, professionals, and customers in one experience, helping businesses organize their schedules, services, clients, and daily operations.

 **Highlights**